ersgonzalo/WH-R-Banner/README.md

 If you'd like to install the watchface for yourself, you can use the [gallery link here](https://gam.fitbit.com/gallery/clock/54750558-52f6-49c5-9d0d-8f1ffa509a6d)!

 ### Version Changelog
+#### 1.7.1 - 7/6/19
+- Forgot to use colons on an object in battery.js file...

+#### 1.7 - 7/5/19
+- Handle User Stats if they display as undefined
+- Add in recognition for when device is off of a user's wrist when charging
+- not-really-refactoring, I'm bad at logic sometimes...
+- Red Shadow Outline for better color distinguishing
+- Changed Clock Font out of Taste

 #### 1.6 - 1/2/19
 - Adjust battery icon tolerances for less stressful charge induction
 - Add in recognition for when device is off of a user's wrist